 Five Earth Day Resolutions You Can Actually Keep All Year

 Earth Day often has the same result as New Year’s Day does.
 Lots of enthusiasm and resolutions that “really are going to last this time, I’m serious,” and often don’t make it ‘til the end of the month.
 The real reason resolutions—especially green ones—fail is that they are hard to keep.
-Things like sorting recycling into subgenres, collecting the water coming out of the faucet while you’re waiting for the shower to warm up, and biking places instead of driving all sound (and are!) great, but they require major lifestyle changes that few people are prepared to commit to for the long haul.
+Things like sorting recycling into subgenres, utilizing reusable environmentally-friendly cotton pads instead of single-use ones, collecting the water coming out of the faucet while you’re waiting for the shower to warm up, and biking places instead of driving all sound (and are!) great, but they require major lifestyle changes that few people are prepared to commit to for the long haul.
 Instead of changing the way you live, change the way you think about small things.
 It’s amazing what a big impact tiny changes can have, as long as you know which ones make a real difference.
 Below are five ways:

 01 | EAT MOR CHIKN

 Kind of.
 The cattle industry is one of the world’s thirstiest.
 Meat-based diets typically require five times as much water per day as equivalent vegetarian diets.
 Cows are thirsty and hungry critters, and keeping them well-fed and well-watered takes, well, a lot of water.
 Instead of making a huge lifestyle change, consider this: eating four fewer burgers or steaks per year saves as much water as not showering for the whole year!
 If you ever find yourself torn between a real burger or an epic veggie burger (or even turkey burgers or salmon!), remember that you can take all the long showers you want and still make a huge difference.

 02 | BUY VINTAGE